OpenVisualCloud/CDN-Ansible/README.md

     `ffmpeg` (n4.0.3), `nginx` (version 1.14.0)+ `rtmp-module` and `SVT` (v1.2.0).

  2. To use CDN components, first edit `group_vars/all` (hostname of nginx node for creating ssl certificate and proxy environment).
-This can also be done by:
+This can also be done by following if your targets and control machines are in same environment.

-    Please set following environment variables-
+    Set the following environment variables-
   ```
      $ export CDN_DIR="Enter the path of CDN directory"
      $ export http_proxy="Enter the http_proxy"